 5.3.
 International Text

 Not all users will speak the same language.
-Therefore a POI Standard should support international text.
-While internationalization techniques are specific to the implementing technology, this Conceptual Standard should provide some guidence on the desired characteristics of such an implementation.
+Therefore, a POI Implementation Standard should support international text.
+Internationalization techniques are specific to the implementing technology.

-To that end, this Standard recommends the following conventions for implementing internationalized text in an Implementation Specification:
+Therefore, this Standard recommends the following conventions for implementing internationalized text in an Implementation Standard:

 All text strings should have cardinality greater than one.